COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 Veracruz, Michoacan, the State of Mexico, Tlaxcala, Morelos, Puebla, Guerrero, Oaxaca, Tabasco, and Chiapas; and the city

 of Tampico, Tamaulipas.
-In addition to the Embassy there are nine United States consulates and thirteen consular agencies
+In addition to the Embassy there are nine United States consulates and ten separate consular agencies

 located throughout Mexico.
 In the list below you will find the consular district covered by each consulate.